 The Laboratory Equipment Owner Decontamination Form indicates to personnel servicing or moving your equipment that the equipment has been cleaned and is free of contamination.
 If the equipment is not a biological safety cabinet or has not been exposed to radioactive material, then complete the form, sign it, and attach it to the equipment.

-After the equipment maintenance is completed, contact the appropriate program to schedule an appointment to re-certify the equipment.
+After the equipment maintenance is completed, contact the appropriate EHS program to schedule an appointment to re-certify the equipment for use in your laboratory.

-Contact the following departments to properly dispose of unwanted or surplus equipment:
+Contact the following departments for proper disposal of unwanted or surplus equipment:

 - Biological Safety at (734) 647-1142 or EHSBiosafety@umich.edu to authorize biological safety cabinets for disposal